unicode-org/message-format-wg/docs/tech-preview-blog-post.md

-MessageFormat 2 makes it easy to write messages like this without developering needing to know about such language variation.
+MessageFormat 2 makes it easy to write messages like this without developers needing to know about such language variation.
 In fact, developers don't need to learn about any of the language and formatting variations needed by languages other than their own nor write code that manipulates formatting.